Kunstmaan/kStrano/README.md

 * cap kuma:fpm:reload, this will reload fpm on the server.
 * cap kuma:fpm:restart, this will restart fpm on the server.
 * cap kuma:apc:clear, this will clear the apc cache.
+* cap kuma:changelog, this will show the log of what changed compared to the deployed version

 # Extra deploy commands which are available through the [kStrano][kstrano] gem: